 Persisterhood is Powerful

-I wrote and performed this essay in August 2017 at Generation Women, which is a monthly women’s storytelling night in New York City, founded by the awesome Georgia Clark.
-If you want to hear an excerpt of that night, I’m talking about the kitten I brought home, even though my sister is deathly allergic to cats:
+I wrote and performed this essay at Generation Women, a monthly women’s storytelling night in New York City, founded by the awesome Georgia Clark.
+The theme that month was "persistence."

 I’m the second of four daughters.
 Growing up, we were glommed together in a primordial sister soup, undifferentiated, “the girls;” four of us born within six years to our mother in her twenties, a “single mother with a husband.”
 She did it all.